Measurement of the radiative decay of polarized muons in the MEG experiment: Results

 \subsection{Branching ratio measurement}

-Since the total branching ratio for RMD is infrared divergent, a well defined measure of the branching ratio requires a region of the phase space, that includes a lower limit on the photon energy.
-Here we measure the branching ratio for the largest phase space allowed by our detector setup, namely for $\epositron>45$ and $\egamma>40~{\rm MeV}$.
+Since the total branching ratio for RMD is infrared divergent, a well defined measure of the branching ratio requires a region of the phase space which includes a lower limit on the photon energy.
+Here we measure the branching ratio for the largest phase space allowed by our detector set-up, namely for $\epositron>45$ and $\egamma>40~\mathrm{MeV}$.

-The RMD branching ratio is calculated by normalizing the observed number of RMD events to the number of Michel positrons counted simultaneously.
-This is accomplished by a pre-scaled unbiased Michel positron trigger as described in \cite{meg2010}.
-This method has the advantage of being independent of the instantaneous beam rate and is nearly insensitive to the positron acceptance and efficiency factors, because of their cancellation in the ratio of signal and normalization.
+To convert the number of measured RMD events into the branching ratio, it is normalized to the number of Michel positrons counted simultaneously.
+This is accomplished by a pre-scaled unbiased Michel positron trigger: